torsor-io/yaw/README.md

 3. **Missing abstraction layer**: Classical computing has Boolean algebra, quantum computing has what?

-`yaw` provides the missing syntactic layer, making quantum programs:
+`yaw` provides the missing layer analogous to Boolean algebra, making quantum programs:
 1. **Hardware-agnostic**: Operators can be approximately compiled to any suitably expressive hardware
 2. **QEC-native**: Stabilizer codes are already algebraic objects
-3. **Mathematically principled**: Programs are algebraic expressions, not ad-hoc circuits
+3. **Mathematically principled**: Programs can be simplified algebraically

 This is paradigm-shift infrastructure for the fault-tolerant era.